 Yet, despite what may seem like somber odds, Trukhacheva points to some methods of beating the clock:

-1) Preimplantation Genetic Screening (PGS) – An option when doing Invitro Fertilization (IVF) is to utilize PGS as a means for determining each embryo’s chromosomal ‘health’.
-It’s not just the number of eggs that decrease as a woman ages, but the quality of those eggs as well.
-By the early 40’s, as many as 70-90% of eggs will have a chromosomal abnormality which can result in a variety of genetic conditions including Down Syndrome.
+An option when doing Invitro Fertilization (IVF) is to utilize PGS as a means for determining each embryo’s chromosomal ‘health’.
+It’s not just the number of eggs that decreases as a woman ages, but the quality of those eggs as well.
+By the early ’40s, as many as 70-90% of eggs will have a chromosomal abnormality which can result in a variety of genetic conditions including Down Syndrome.
 Chromosomal abnormalities can also result in an embryo that does not implant or is miscarried.

 By utilizing PGS and only selecting the healthy embryos to transfer, the chance of a pregnancy, as well as a chromosomally normal pregnancy, are greatly increased, allowing for parity of outcomes, even when comparing women of different ages.
 And since chromosomal abnormalities exist in women of every age (despite increasing over time), PGS can also help balance the odds for any woman to conceive and carry a healthy pregnancy.

-3) Donor Egg – When a woman feels as though she has exhausted her resources (medically, financially or emotionally) to conceive with her own eggs due to age, medical/congenital issues etc., donor eggs provide an opportunity to carry and deliver a child.
+When a woman feels as though she has exhausted her resources (medically, financially, or emotionally) to conceive with her own eggs due to age, medical/congenital issues, etc., donor eggs provide an opportunity to carry and deliver a child.
 Studies have shown that even if a woman is perimenopausal or in menopause, she can successfully conceive and carry using an embryo created from donor eggs.

-4) The rule of 3’s – If a healthy woman, regardless of age, has conceived, and made it out of the first trimester, her odds of the pregnancy resulting in a live birth are almost the same, regardless of age.
+If a healthy woman, regardless of age, has conceived, and made it out of the first trimester, her odds of the pregnancy resulting in live birth are almost the same, regardless of age.
 And the chances to have a good outcome, and a healthy baby are very high.
-Of course, we still recommend all the routing testing during prenatal care.
+Of course, we still recommend all the routine testing during prenatal care.

 “Human Reproduction is an inefficient process at best, regardless of age,” says Trukhacheva.
 “But for those who are entering the process later in the game, it’s good to know that there are options.”